 The Energy Policy Act of 2005 (EPACT 2005) and the Energy Independence and Security Act of 2007 (EISA 2007) issued directives to the Secretary of Energy to carry out a Next Generation Lighting Initiative to support SSL R&D. The legislation directs DOE to support research, development, demonstration, and commercial application activities related to advanced SSL technologies.

-In order to effectively fulfill the directives in EPACT 2005 and EISA 2007, DOE developed a comprehensive national strategy that encompasses Basic Energy Sciences, Core Technology Research, Product Development, Manufacturing R&D, Testing and Product Development, Market Development, and SSL Partnerships.
+In order to effectively fulfill the directives in EPACT 2005 and EISA 2007, DOE developed a comprehensive national strategy that comprises three tightly integrated activities: Competitive Research and Development, Market-Based Technology Advancement, and Market Engagement.

 SSL R&D efforts spur advances in efficacy and performance that might not otherwise happen without DOE funding.
 Projects conducted under the DOE SSL program are competitively awarded and cost-shared, with industry and university partners providing an average of nearly 40 percent as cost-share.
 DOE SSL program requirements also ensure that the intellectual property and patents that ensue from DOE-funded R&D remain in the U.S. Learn more.